xdy/xdy-pf2e-workbench/featureIdeas.md

         Status: Should probably just be a bonus feature of PF2e Merchant Restock.

     Unblocker:
-      Module that allows walls (including unidirectional ones) to have a 'condition to ignore' that could be a skill check, or having a particular ability, etc.
+      Module that allows walls (including unidirectional ones) to have a 'condition to ignore' that could be a skill check, or having a particular feat, etc.

     Exploration Manager (basically https://gitlab.com/silvative/pf2e-exploration-effects, but with some automation.
 Ask Cora if she'd prefer it as a PR to her module):
       Feature that for each of the exploration activities adds an effect that does 'the appropriate things' to the character with it.
 A few examples below: